 The meditative aspect of yoga can vastly benefit men both mentally and physically.
-This is often why many people are attracted to practising yoga rather than the physical benefits alone.
+This is often why many people are attracted to practising yoga rather than physical benefits alone.

-Yoga reduces production of the stress hormone cortisol.
+Yoga reduces the production of the stress hormone cortisol.
 Cortisol suppresses thyroid function, heightens blood pressure, decreases muscle tissue and escalates the body’s inflammatory responses.

 Deep yoga breathing reduces anxiety, insomnia, fatigue and depression – a must in today’s fast-paced world.
-It allows time to break free from technology for much-needed respite.
+It allows time to break free from technology for a much-needed respite.